Instagram is an undeniably powerful tool for businesses.

 Your profile is essentially ready to go.
 To get started on Instagram, invite your Facebook followers to follow you on Instagram.

 You should also start following people to get the ball rolling.
 However, make sure that you're strategic.
-The people you follow should make sense for your brand.
+Follow pages that make sense for your brand such as: